Type 2 Diabetes

 • Being more active.
 Get at least 150 minutes a week of exercise or physical activity.
 Don’t let more than 2 days go by without being active.
 When sitting for long periods of time, get up for light activity every 30 minutes.

 • Meal planning.
-You will need to eat foods that don’t cause your blood sugar to rise too quickly.
-Your healthcare provider will give you resources about what foods to plan your meals around.
+You will need to eat foods that don’t cause your blood sugar to rise too fast.
+Your healthcare provider will help you get started with a personal nutrition program.

 • Taking insulin.
 If oral medicines don’t work well for you, you may need to inject insulin into your body.